olmjo/RcppTN/README.md

 Rcpp-based Truncated Normal RNG by Jonathan Olmsted (jpolmsted@gmail.com)

 **Warning:** This R package should be considered a development version.
-For the time being, changes to the codebase will occur without version number changes.
-Be aware there is a development branch.
+Be aware there is a development branch where most features will first hit.

 ## Installation